brettpreston/Cubetopia/README.md

 game with replayability.

 As the choices are made, the visual art and music become more complex and reflect the player’s choices.
-Eppic audio damples referencing the CCC's history of changing the world are woven into the dreamlike narrative.
+Epic audio samples referencing the CCC's history of changing the world are woven into the dreamlike narrative.

 ```
 “Try to look at what the world was like a few hundred years ago,